mercethem/DDS/docs/scripts/sh/dds_environment.md

-# dds_environment.sh
+# export_environment_vars.sh

 ## Overview

-`dds_environment.sh` is an auto-generated environment file created by `dynamic_finder.sh`.
+`export_environment_vars.sh` is an auto-generated environment file created by `find_tools.sh`.
 It contains detected paths for Python, Java, and CMake.

 ## Purpose